CNA-Bld/CarrotJuicer/README.md

 # EXNOA-CarrotJuicer

-Hooks the decryption function in `libnative.dll` of ウマ娘プリティーダービー (Umamusume Pretty Derby), to allow inspecting the packets.
+Hooks the decryption function in `libnative.dll` of ウマ娘プリティーダービー (Umamusume Pretty Derby), to allow inspecting the packets (and provide some useful information during the game).

 For Android, refer to [Riru-CarrotJuicer](https://github.com/CNA-Bld/Riru-CarrotJuicer).

 ## Usage

 Theoretically this should support "modern" versions of Windows, as long as it is x64.
 But this is only tested with Windows 10 v2004.

+Please make sure that you have installed the latest Visual C++ 2019 Redistributable, otherwise the game would crash at start up time with no message at all.

 If the precompiled binary from Releases page does not work, try build it yourself.
 I have seen at least 2 machines where it works only when building locally.
 I have no idea why, probably the VS build process (or even installing VS?) changes some state in the system.